 There are of course some who say that travel insurance is pointless nowadays, since the vast majority of us pay on credit card and that, as a result, means we are covered when booking flights.
 This can sometimes be true, but more often than not this will not include things like theft, delays or baggage insurance claims.
 There are also those who say that, with the comparatively low cost of flying nowadays, it is often cheaper to simply buy a new flight than to take out an expensive travel or baggage insurance policy.
 I shall reserve my judgement on that particular statement!

-I know I shouldn’t go on and on at you listing the reasons why you should take out travel insurance, and since I know how much you all prefer to look at colourful pictures and shiny modern graphics; take a look at this infographic that brilliantly demonstrates some of the more shocking statistics around travel insurance.
+I know I shouldn’t go on and on at you listing the reasons why you should take out travel insurance, and since I know how much you all prefer to look at colorful pictures and shiny modern graphics; take a look at this infographic that brilliantly demonstrates some of the more shocking statistics around travel insurance.
 In answer to the age-old question, anyway, I would say go for it.
-With most single-flight travel insurance policies costing less than the change in your pocket when going through the airport scanner, what have you got to lose?
+With most single-flight travel insurance policies costing less than the change in your pocket when going through the airport scanner, what have you got to lose? read here the requirements to get a travel insurance.